DIY Mole Removal: Is It Ever a Good Option?

 If some of the cells from a mole are left behind, it is possible for it to grow back.
 While shave excision is typically effective, mole regrowth is more likely with this technique.

 Unfortunately, there is no way to remove a mole without leaving some degree of evidence behind.
 Whether the area heals on its own or is stitched, the mark is usually pink or red at first.
-Over a period of months, scars usually fade to a fine light mark that are often hard to see at all.
-At CFMS, we will use best techniques to minimize scarring and are also experts in scar improvement should a rare case of unsatisfactory scarring occur.
+Over a period of months, scars usually fade to a fine light mark that is often hard to see at all.
+At CFMS, we will use the best techniques to minimize scarring.
+We are also experts in scar improvement should a rare case of unsatisfactory scarring occur.

 Visit our FAQs page for more information about minor surgery at our centre.